tonygonzalez14/Spotify-To-Apple-Music-Converter/README.md

 How the program works:

-1. The user provides their Spotify and Apple Music credentials, allowing the program to access their Spotify account.

-2. The program starts a Flask app that interacts with the Spotify API.
+1. The program starts a Flask app that interacts with the Spotify API.
 The user is prompted to log in to their Spotify account and authorize the app.

-3. Once authorized, the Flask app retrieves the selected Spotify playlist's track information using the Spotify API.
+2. Once authorized, the Flask app retrieves the user-selected Spotify playlist's track information using the Spotify API.
 The track data, including the track name and artist, is stored in a JSON file.

-4. The program then uses the Selenium framework to automate web browser interaction.
+3. The program then uses the Selenium framework to automate web browser interaction.
 It opens the Apple Music web interface in a browser window.

-5. The user provides their Apple Music credentials, allowing the program to access their Apple Music account.
+4. The user provides their Apple Music credentials, allowing the program to access their Apple Music account.

-6. Using the obtained track data from the Spotify API, the program searches for each track on the Apple Music web interface using browser automation.
+5. Using the obtained track data from the Spotify API, the program searches for each track on the Apple Music web interface using browser automation.

-7. When an identical track is found on Apple Music, the program adds it to a new playlist on the user's Apple Music account using the browser automation capabilities.
+6. When an identical track is found on Apple Music, the program adds it to a new playlist on the user's Apple Music account using the browser automation capabilities.

 Once all the tracks are added, the playlist conversion process is complete.